How to Become a Veterinary Assistant

 Veterinary assistants are responsible for keeping the animals under their care clean and safe.
-They bathe, clean and disinfect animal cages, sterilize surgical equipment and perform daily caretaking tasks such as feeding and weighing animals.
-They administer medications, collect blood, urine and tissue samples for testing, perform lab tests and monitor animals during surgery.
+They bathe animals; clean and disinfect animal cages; sterilize surgical equipment; and perform daily caretaking tasks such as feeding and weighing animals.
+They administer medications; collect blood, urine and tissue samples for testing; perform lab tests; and monitor animals during surgery.
 Vet assistants also perform the important task of maintaining the charts that document daily care.

 In addition to the animal care they provide, veterinary assistants also assist pet owners.
 They are often the first point of contact for clients, and as such set the tone for their experience.
 Veterinary assistants educate pet owners about illnesses, medications and general care, and answer their questions and concerns.